Tuwaiq-Academy-Jizan-iOS-Bootcamp/Lab12_KnightAndWizard_FunctionStruct/README.md

 **Elvin got 3 special skills - Life point 140**

 1. Heal (Elvin recovered 15 life point)
-2. Fire Ball (Elvin uses the powerful fire spell learned centuries ago)
+2. Fire Ball (Elvin uses the powerful fire spell learned centuries ago - 20 Damage)
-3. Stick of the wise (Elvin uses his magical and strange stick to beat his opponent)
+3. Stick of the wise (Elvin uses his magical and strange stick to beat his opponent - 15 Damage)

 You need to create a class for Lazarus and Elvin with their speciality.